dawidsielski/medical-data-share/README.md

 ### Prerequisites

-In order to run this application you have to have `python3` installed together with `python3-pip`.
+In order to run this application you have to have `python3` (version 3.6 is required) installed together with `python3-pip`.

 ### Installing